angeldollface/dolly-clock/README.markdown

 ## USAGE :hammer:

 To use this clock widget (Website, actually!), simply set the URL [`https://angeldollface.art/dolly-clock/`](https://angeldollface.art/dolly-clock/) as your browser's start page and restart your browser.
+To search for things on Google type your query into the input field and press the `SEARCH` button.

 ## TRY THIS PROJECT ON YOUR OWN MACHINE! :inbox_tray: